wagdav/thewagner.net/content/2018-04-30-Coin-exchange.markdown

 ## Naive vs dynamic

-The graph below compares the running times of the two implementations as a function of the amount to change.
+The table below compares the running times of the two implementations as a function of the amount to change.

 | Amount [cents] | Running time (naive) [ms] | Running time (dynamic) [ms]  |